Saturday, April 4, 2026

 Although the initial impetus for considering home schooling was Chris' need for more one-on-one attention, and Ben's being bullied, the rationale changed to more of an emphasis on spiritual warfare.
 The local home schooling support group was dominated by evangelical-fundamentalist Christians, who believed that the public school system was the Devil's playground and that public school students were being actively taught to turn against God.
 Pat absorbed this mindset; it meshed perfectly with The Way's position on the so-called spiritual battle, even though The Way did not encourage home schooling.

-I know I started off by saying how this post would be about the nineties, but as I wrote I thought that it would be helpful to outline what kind of people we were going into the nineties.
 In some ways we were primed for the increased cultishness of The Way in the nineties, in others we were ticking bombs of rebellion, waiting for our moment to explode.

-Part XXXIV
+Go to: Part XXXIV

 No comments: